Hank Williams Jr., Marty Stuart and Dean Dillon Inducted Into The Country Music Hall of Fame

-(Nashville, Tenn.
-(Ken Paulson) — This week's COVID-delayed Country Music Hall of Fame induction honored three free spirits - Hank Williams Jr., Marty Stuart and songwriter Dean Dillon - in a ceremony marked both by celebration of their special talents and gratitude that the country music community could finally recognize the class of 2020.
+NASHVILLE, Tenn.
+(Ken Paulson) — Sunday night’s COVID-delayed Country Music Hall of Fame induction honored three free spirits - Hank Williams Jr., Marty Stuart and songwriter Dean Dillon - in a ceremony marked both by celebration of their special talents and gratitude that the country music community could finally convene to recognize the class of 2020.

 Each of the honorees followed a unique path to success.
 Hank Williams Jr. began recording at age 14 covering his father’s hits, but didn’t have real success until he found his own raucous style.
 Stuart began with an apprenticeship with bluegrass legend Bill Monroe, found country commercial success in the late 1980s, and settled into a critically-applauded, creatively satisfying career this century.
 Dillon had a difficult and dispiriting childhood, but was drawn to songwriting at age 12.
 He came to Nashville with dreams of being a star, but found his future writing songs for others.
 That included 40 years of writing for George Strait, beginning with Strait’s first hit “Unwound.”

 The highlights of a special evening, which included a surprising number of established and emerging Americana artists: